jyao1/SecurityEx/Readme.md

 3) StackCheckPkg

-This package is to demonstrate how to use compiler option to check stack.
+This package is to demonstrate how to use compiler option for runtime stack.

-3.1) Using Microsoft Visual Studio: /GS /RTcs, and GCC: -fstack-protector-strong.
+3.1) Using Microsoft Visual Studio: /GS /RTCs /RTCc /RTCu, and GCC: -fstack-protector-strong.
   StackCheckPkg\Library\StackCheckLib.

 3.2) Unit Test.
-  StackCheckPkg\Test\StackCookieTest.
+  StackCheckPkg\Test\SmallTypeTest             - Test /RTCc and -fstack-protector-strong
+  StackCheckPkg\Test\StackCookieTest           - Test /GS
+  StackCheckPkg\Test\StackFrameTest            - Test /RTCs
+  StackCheckPkg\Test\UninitializedVariableTest - Test /RTCu

-For more detail, please refer to https://github.com/tianocore-docs/Docs/raw/master/White_Papers/A_Tour_Beyond_BIOS_Securiy_Enhancement_to_Mitigate_Buffer_Overflow_in_UEFI.pdf
+For more detail, please refer to https://www.gitbook.com/book/edk2-docs/a-tour-beyond-bios-mitigate-buffer-overflow-in-ue/details

+4) ControlFlowPkg

+This package is to demonstrate Control Flow Enforcement.

+4.1) Using Intel CET-ShadowStack in SMM
+  This is merged into EDKII.

+4.2) Using Intel CET-ShadowStack in DXE ControlFlowPkg\DxeCet

+4.3) Using Intel CET-IBT
+  ControlFlowPkg\Ibt

+4.4) Using Microsoft Visual Studio: /guard:cf
+  ControlFlowPkg\Library\CfgStubLib

+4.5) Unit Test
+  ControlFlowPkg\Test\ShadowStackTest
+  ControlFlowPkg\Test\IndirectBranchTrackingTest
+  ControlFlowPkg\CfgTest\CfgTest

+For CET in SMM, please refer to https://github.com/tianocore/tianocore.github.io/wiki/CET-in-SMM

 ## Known limitation:
 This package is only the sample code to show the concept.